-- Attempted violations, including physical conflict, may require Actions.
+- 7. A student who willingly assists or forces another student to commit a violation of these guidelines will may be held equally accountable for the violation. - 8.
+All parent conferences will be made in a timely manner.
+Parents or guardians may participate in a conference via phone or another accessible mode of communication.
+Students will not be disciplined further merely because their parent cannot participate in a conference. - 9.
+Attempted violations, including physical conflict, may require actions.
 Principals or APs will determine the appropriate level of action for attempted violations.
-Actions will generally be at a lower level than the actual violation. - When determining the appropriate level of action to take, Principals and APs shall consider a student's claim of self-defense, defense of others or defense of property. - 8.
-Law Enforcement, School Resource, and School Safety Officers, and other security personnel, shall not be involved in low-level student discipline (levels 1-2).
+Actions will generally be at a lower level than the actual violation. - 10.
+When determining the appropriate level of action to take, Principals and APs shall consider a student's claim of self defense, defense of others or defense of property. - 11.
+Law Enforcement Officers, School Resource Officers, School Safety Officers, and other security personnel shall not be involved in lowlevel student discipline (levels 1-3).
 This in no way prohibits contacting School Safety during or immediately after an incident to protect student, staff, or visitor safety.
-A Principal/Assistant Principal must immediately notify an Assistant Superintendent and the Student Relations office when law enforcement is contacted.
+A principal/assistant principal must immediately notify an Assistant Superintendent and the Discipline Review Team when law enforcement is contacted.
 Law Enforcement may be contacted in cases of vandalism where the District is seeking restitution for damage to school property.